jessbudd/eleventyone-blog-2019/src/site/blog/typeform-object-object-screenreader-issue.md

 tags: [post, dev, a11y]
 ---

 Typeform is an interactive form builder that enables marketing teams to create complex web forms, and in the past has courted controversy over their accessibility.
-Or, [lack of accessibility](https://a11y.reviews/#typeform) to be specific.
+Or, [lack of accessibility](https://a11y.reviews/#typeform) as it were.

 In recent years, Typeform has made significant improvements and is formally striving to comply with the Web Content Accessibility Guidelines (WCAG).
 When I personally completed accessibility testing to assess their suitablity to use on our marketing website, there were only minor issues found.